Why to avoid using emails to get contract agreement

 It can be tempting to use emails alone to form contracts, but you’re walking into a minefield of many hazards.
 This was highlighted recently by a case in California where an agreement over email alone was not upheld.
 One of the parties did not agree that they were signing a contract when they wrote their name on the email, and the judge agreed.

-The difficulty with proving eSignature over email that this case demonstrates is that, in the wider context, most people write their name on their emails as a matter of course, perhaps due to politeness or formality.
+The difficulty with proving signature over email that this case demonstrates is that, in the broader context, most people write their name on their emails as a matter of course, perhaps due to politeness or formality.
 When you’re seeking to create a contract over email alone, you need to be sure that you can demonstrate the other party wasn't just doing what they usually do with an email 99% of the time.